 What is Italian Citizenship by Descent “Jus sanguinis”?

-Italian Citizenship by Descent (“Jus Sanguinis”) allows individuals to acquire Italian citizenship if they have Italian ancestry parents or grandparents who were born in Italy.
+Italian Citizenship by Descent (“Jus Sanguinis”) allows individuals to acquire Italian citizenship if they have Italian ancestry, such as parents or grandparents who were born in Italy.
+This principle of blood right applies when the Italian ancestor was born in Italy and the citizenship lineage remained uninterrupted before the next generation was born.

-To claim Italian Citizenship by Descent, you must prove that your ancestor was an Italian citizen when you were born and that the chain of citizenship was not interrupted by naturalization in another country.
+Therefore, to claim Italian citizenship by descent, you must prove that your parent or grandparent was an Italian citizen at the time of their child’s birth or while the child was still a minor.
+The citizenship line must not have been broken by naturalization in another country before the next generation was born.
 Special rules apply to descendants through maternal lines, particularly those born before 1948.

 Who qualifies for Italian Citizenship by Descent?